-To plan and deliver an inclusive curriculum that inspires children and gives them opportunities to adapt and apply learning to new situations.
+To plan and deliver an inclusive and challenging curriculum that inspires, generates curiosity and provides opportunities to secure new skills and knowledge.

 To guide children to make positive choices for learning and development.

 To provide everyone with the opportunity to become involved in the life of the school and the wider community.